pooja2512/Investigate-a-Dataset/README.md

 ## Key Findings
 As per my overall analysis I have found

--Trend of releasing movies has increased over the years.
+- Trend of releasing movies has increased over the years.

 Frequent Runtimes are from 92 sec to 150 sec

 Drama,Action,Thriller,Romance,Horror are most popular geners

--By popularity Score
+- By popularity Score

 Most Popular Movie is Jurrassic World